deep-learning-mit/staging/_posts/2023-11-09-sparse-autoencoders-for-interpretable-rlhf.md

 ---
 layout: distill
 title: Sparse Autoencoders for a More Interpretable RLHF
-description: Extending Anthropic's recent monosemanticity results toward defining new learnable parameters for RLHF.
+description: Extending Anthropic's recent monosemanticity results toward a new, more interpretable way to fine-tune.
 date: 2023-11-09
 htmlwidgets: true